 The basic structure of the four software programs is parallel.
 Each program begins with an introduction which explains what skills the program teaches.
 The introduction is followed by several lessons, and most of the lessons have four segments: Learn It, Watch It, Study It, and Practice It.
 In the Learn It segment, the instruction proceeds through definitions and examples of concepts, along with explanations of cognitive strategies students can use as they write.
 Presentations on the screens include narration, text, animation, color coding, graphics, and visual art.
-Each screen contains a number of buttons which the learner can click to move forward, backward, pause the program, exit the program, increase or decrease the volume of the narrator's voice, repeat the instruction on the same screen, read notes and handouts, go back and review information, print out materials, and complete practice activities.
-Interspersed with the information presented in the Learn It section are mini-practice activities to which the student must respond.
+Each screen contains a number of buttons which the learner can click to move forward, backward, pause the program, exit the program, increase or decrease the volume of the narrator's voice, repeat the instruction on the same screen, read notes and handouts, go back and review information, print out materials, and complete practice activities to which the student must respond.
 If the student's response is correct, the student may continue to the next screen in the program.
 If it is not correct, the student needs to answer the item again.
 Through this process, students learn information about how to write either sentences, paragraphs, or themes, depending on the individual software program.